Ahsome/javascript-project/README.md

 # javascript-project
 Our first Javascript project!
 This is going to be fun

-# TESTINF for FIRST COMMIT
+# Testing for first commit